viveksinha/viveksinha/README.md

 #### Trivia ⏳
 * I love to watch political thriller dramas on Netflix.
 I can binge straight for 10-12 hours. 📺
 * I love hitchhiking and escaped a near-death accident while traveling solo in the Himalayas. 🏔
 * I forget a lot of things 🤯 just kidding, I forgot an important day once.

+###### Thank you for spending time here.
+May the Source be with you :)